sakshammishra112/ZKSnark/README.md

 ## Help
-If you encounter any issues or have questions about using the smart contract, please contact [preetjawla6@gmial.com].
+If you encounter any issues or have questions about using the smart contract, please contact [sakshammishra112@gmial.com].

 ## Authors

-* Preet Jawla
+* Saksham Mishra
-* [preetjawla6@gmail.com]
+* [sakshammishra112@gmial.com]

 ## License

-This project is licensed under the [preet] License - see the LICENSE.md file for details
+This project is licensed under the [Saksham] License - see the LICENSE.md file for details